By Farman Nawaz

 The issue of Afghan refugees gained impetus after Afghanistan’s trade agreement with Iran and India but the fact which is always ignored in Pakistan is the attitude towards Afghan refugees.
 Any decision in haste can ruin Pakistan’s hospitality of more than three decades.

 Afghan refugees are Pakistan’s representatives in the modern Afghanistan.
 Instead of betting on the wrong horses Pakistan must invest in these future assets.
-Moral investment on millions of refugees will help Pakistan to make its dream true.
+Moral investment on millions of refugees will help Pakistan to make its dream come true.

 The new Afghan generation is grown up in Pakistan.
 They not only speak and understand Urdu but they are influenced by Pakistani culture too.
 They are better than the people who only understand the language of hostility.
 These refugee Afghan young men and women are Pakistan’s ambassadors.
 An offer of dual nationality for these Afghans can help Pakistan to neutralize the Indian factor in Afghanistan.
 This is the only weapon with Pakistan that India can’t compete with.